 The following example creates a mock function that increments a counter by one on each invocation.
 The

-option is used to modify the mock behavior such that the first two invocations add two to the counter instead of one.test('mocks a counting function', (t) => { let cnt = 0; function addOne() { cnt++; return cnt; } function addTwo() { cnt += 2; return cnt; } const fn = t.mock.fn(addOne, addTwo, { times: 2 }); assert.strictEqual(fn(), 2); assert.strictEqual(fn(), 4); assert.strictEqual(fn(), 5); assert.strictEqual(fn(), 6); });
+timesoption is used to modify the mock behavior such that the first two invocations add two to the counter instead of one.test('mocks a counting function', (t) => { let cnt = 0; function addOne() { cnt++; return cnt; } function addTwo() { cnt += 2; return cnt; } const fn = t.mock.fn(addOne, addTwo, { times: 2 }); assert.strictEqual(fn(), 2); assert.strictEqual(fn(), 4); assert.strictEqual(fn(), 5); assert.strictEqual(fn(), 6); });@param originalAn optional function to create a mock on.

 @param optionsOptional configuration options for the mock function.